bichotll/Symfony-FormValidationBundle-js-parser/README.md

  - object: {Object} The FormValidationBundle object.
  - fillData: {boolean} (default: true) Maybe you do not want to fill the data.
+ - formContainerNames: {Array} (default: ['_form','form_']) Form container types that we don't have to create an field
+ - subChoiseAvoidedTypes: {Array} (default: ['time','date','datetime','birthday']) Symfony creates some sub-fields for time type fields.
+We avoid them.
+If you want them just set subChoiseAvoidedTypes to an empty array.

 ## Examples